Who is this Guide for?

 - Do not waste the opportunity.
 After a low score, the district manager can coach the store, implement additional training, and help the store improve.
 Managers/franchisees have the opportunity to recalibrate and make branding, execution, and leading by example when it comes to standards a priority.
 Store employees can get involved, grow professionally by taking on responsibility, and take pride in improving the store.

 Many retailers who do monitor store compliance with company standards continue to rely on paper, email, and phone support.
-While phone and email are ubiquitous methods of communication, neither were designed to be bi-directional, traceable, or reportable.
+While phone and email are ubiquitous methods of communication, neither was designed to be bi-directional, traceable, or reportable.

 Using Excel or paper for your forms can be slow and labor intensive.
 Scores must be tallied, data gathered, input and shared, multiple emails must be sent to report deficiencies.
 A completed audit sitting on someone’s desk is no help to a company that requires up-to-date data to make informed business decisions.